Prints & Books: firstname.lastname@example.org

 – Kris Kozlowski Moore on ‘Yuka & The Forest’

 Emery was selected one of the Decade of Change Award Winners in 2021, a global environmental initiative conceived to harness the universal power of photography to galvanise climate action.
-Its first exhibition brings together the world’s most powerful creative responses to the climate crisis and will show at Climate Change Museum in Hong Kong in May 2021.
-Her series Tenchi: Building a Bridge Between Heaven and Earth was included by Christiana Figures, former Executive Secretary of the UN Framework Convention on Climate Change and leader of the COP 21 that led to the Paris Agreement, as she discussed the role of photography & the arts in understanding the climate crisis within the BJP’s Decade of Change Issue 2021.
+Her series Tenchi: Building a Bridge Between Heaven and Earth was included by Christiana Figures, architect of the Paris Agreement, as she discussed the role of photography & the arts in understanding the climate crisis within the BJP’s Decade of Change Issue 2021.

 British Vogue, Dazed, M Le Magazine du Monde, Pleasure Garden, Pop, Purple, System, The Gentlewoman, WSJ